C-W-M-Oliver8012/Tuxman/README.md

 * Instructions
     * First make sure that you have make, gcc, bash, and ncurses installed on your distro
     * Download the latest release
-    * Run the 'make' command in the Tuxman directory
+    * Run the 'make linux' command in the Tuxman directory
-    * (Optional) Add the directory to your bash path and run the Tuxman sh package from any directory
+    * (Optional) Add the directory to your bash path and run the Tuxman bash package from any directory

 ## Installing on Windows